iiasa/rimeX/README.md

 See the inline doc `help()` for full documentation.

 ### Command Line Interface

 See the [CLI documentation](/docs/cli.md).

-Some of these commands might be deprecated in the future, to focus on [quantile maps](#quantile-maps).

 ## Config files and default parameters